 Time Spent Outside Trainer

-Time spent on the dashboard, whether reviewing words already seen, listening to a rootcast, using the dictionary, or looking through activity logs does not count as training minutes.
-Taking a quiz assigned by the teacher does not count as training minutes.
-While being on the dashboard might be fun, it is not training - Membean's Adaptive Reinforcement Engine cannot help students learn and retain when they are not in a training session.
+Time spent on the dashboard, whether reviewing words already seen, listening to a rootcast, or looking through activity logs, does not count as training minutes.
+Taking a quiz or completing a writing assignment does not count as training minutes either.
+While being on the dashboard might be fun, it is not training.
+Training minutes are only counted while the student is actively in a training session.

 If a student sits on a word page while being inactive, Membean will close out the training session.
-A student may leave their computer or tab out in the middle of a session, thinking that they're gaining minutes without training, but Membean will close them out of their session after a few minutes of inactivity, and no further "minutes" will be recorded.
+A student may leave their computer or tab out in the middle of a session, thinking that they're gaining minutes without doing any work.
+Membean will close them out of their session after around 6 minutes of inactivity, and no further "minutes" will be recorded.

-Much as it pains us to say this, the electronic equivalent of the "dog ate my homework" is prevalent.
-We investigate a dozen spurious training claims a week.
-The pattern we've noticed is that these reports are always at their most frequent when a school just starts using Membean, and while students as of yet do not understand that we track every interaction on the site.
+As much as it pains us to say this, the electronic equivalent of the "dog ate my homework" is prevalent.
+We investigate a dozen spurious training claims per week.
+The pattern we've noticed is that these reports are always at their most frequent when a school just starts using Membean and while students do not yet understand that we track every interaction on the site.
 Students who have been using Membean for multiple years never report this problem.
 In addition, these reports are almost always on homework assignments.
-Students rarely if ever report timing errors when training in class or under the supervision of a teacher.
+Students rarely, if ever, report timing errors when training in class or under the supervision of a teacher.